North Dakota Tenant Background Check

 North Dakota Tenant Screening

-North Dakota law also requires landlords to notify prospective tenants of their rights under the Landlord and Tenant Act.
-This includes informing tenants of their right to dispute any negative information found during the tenant screening process.
-Landlords must also provide tenants with a written notice of any denials or rejections based on the tenant screening results.
+According to North Dakota law, landlords must also inform potential tenants of their rights under the Landlord and Tenant Act.
+For example, tenants must be informed of their right to contest any inaccurate information uncovered throughout the tenant screening process.
+Also, landlords must give tenants written notice of any denials or rejections based on the findings of the tenant screening.

 North Dakota Tenant Rights

 Understanding your rights as a tenant in North Dakota is crucial to ensure fair and secure living circumstances.
 You have a right to a livable, sanitary, and secure home as a tenant.
 This includes the right to a structure devoid of risky elements like open wiring, fire dangers, and a lack of running water.
 You also have the right to a rental agreement that is transparent and easy to understand, as well as the right to privacy and the right to be free from discrimination.

 According to North Dakota law, landlords must provide tenants written notice before entering a rental unit unless it's an emergency.
 Landlords must also keep the building up to date, keep the communal areas tidy, and promptly complete any required repairs.
 The landlord must react promptly to a tenant's request for repairs.
 In addition, the landlord must inform the tenant of any modifications to the lease, such as adjustments to the rent or new charges.

 In North Dakota, tenants also have the right to due notice before the landlord makes an eviction effort.
 For non-payment of rent, the landlord must give written notice within a minimum of seven days and, for any other reason, a minimum of thirty days.